 Isobrite T100 watches have tiny glass tubes that are filled with up to 100 mCi of tritium gas and then hermetically sealed.
-The electrons of the gas continuously react with phosphorescent paint resulting in a radio luminescent light source that glows constantly for up to 50 years.
+The electrons of the gas continuously react with phosphorescent paint resulting in a radio luminescent light source that glows constantly for many decades.
 No external power source or charging-by-light is necessary to maintain the glow.
 The glow is completely self-powered.

 The official insignia of the Navy SEAL Foundation is laser etched into the stainless steel caseback.
 Established in 2000, the Navy SEAL Foundation is a 501(c)(3), tax-exempt, national, non-profit benevolent organization headquartered in Virginia Beach, VA.
 The Foundation is a resolute cornerstone for the Naval Special Warfare community and their families in times of adversity and triumph.